Characteristics of Baroque Music

 Ornamentation was an extensive characteristic of Baroque music.
 This was because the dynamics weren’t as rich at the time.

+For centuries, composers dictated every note to classical musicians.
 It was common practice for composers of the Baroque era to demand embellishments.
 This included ornamentation such as trills, mordents, and turns.
 The ornamentation also encompassed grace notes, complex arpeggios, scale patterns, and passing tones.

 The usage of vibrato was also seen as a decorative element.
 It was intended that the artists would also improvise, particularly on cadences.

-Instruments used in Baroque Music
+Instruments Used in Baroque Music

 The Baroque orchestra was a modest group of musicians, known as a chamber orchestra.
 The harpsichord and organ were keyboard accompaniment instruments besides cello and bass.